pawlex/linux.bash.cloudflare/README.md

 # linux.bash.cloudflare
-A quick and dirty shell script to view and manipulate cloudflare zone records
+A quick and dirty shell script to view and manipulate cloudflare zone records.

+Designed to be used on \*NIX systems with minimal support software installed (PERL/PYTHON etc).

+Primary goal is to impliment a light-weight DYNDNS client with the ability to debug host/zone records.

 ## config.cf
 ### Variables
 #### Required